Threads of The Mahābhārata

 The Mahābhārata is a revered epic of ancient India and is largely considered the longest poem ever written.
 Within its 100,000 slokas (verses) is a comprehensive exposition of dharma (code of conduct or duty), a moral concept common to many Eastern philosophies and religions.
 The Mahābhārata is still an often quoted and cherished classic.

-The display shows a selection of these beautifully handbound books, with handloomed sari cloth in a variety of textures, patterns, and colours.
+The display showed a selection of these beautifully handbound books, with handloomed sari cloth in a variety of textures, patterns, and colours.

-Accessibility: UNSW Main Library is wheelchair accessible.
-Large-text artwork labels are available.
+Accessibility: UNSW Main Library is wheelchair accessible and the exhibition included large-text artwork labels.

 Image gallery